 It's best to start the soup the night before by throwing the beans into a pan and covering them with about twice their volume of cold water.

 Next day, drain them in a colander and rinse them under a cold running tap.
 Now take the saucepan and heat the olive oil.
 As soon as it's really hot, add the chopped pancetta and cook for about 5 minutes.
 Then turn the heat down to medium, stir in the onion, garlic, carrot, swede and coriander stalks and continue to cook for another 10 minutes with the lid on, stirring everything round once or twice.

 While that's happening heat a small frying pan over a medium heat, then add the cumin seeds and dry roast them for 2-3 minutes until they become very aromatic, begin to change colour and start to dance in the pan.
 At that point remove them from the pan and crush them to a coarse powder with a pestle and mortar.
-You can also watch how to buy and store spices in our Cookery School Video on the right.
+You can also watch how to buy and store spices in our Cookery School Video on this page.
 Add this to the vegetables along with the drained beans, Tabasco sauce and stock (but no salt at this stage), then bring everything up to a gentle simmer for about 1½ hours with the lid on.

 It's very important to keep the simmer as gentle as possible, so you might need to use a heat diffuser here.